pakoti/Devops_Course/1.simple_web_server/readme.md

 <h1>how to give servers a name:</h1>
 <ul>
-<li>to change a webserver name only
+<li>to change a webserver name only:

-    hostnamectl set-hostname {whatever}
+    hostnamectl set-hostname server100

 </li>
 </ul>